genepi/umi-pipeline-nf/README.md

 * Supports **live analysis of the clusters during sequencing and seemless polishing** of the clusters as soon as enough clusters are found.
 * Use **verbose parameter** to output all intermediate files.
 * **Optional context primer** help improving the UMI extraction for non-unique UMI sequences.

-> See the [usage documentation](docs/usage.md) for all of the available parameters of the pipeline.

 ## Quick Start